randdusing/cordova-plugin-bluetoothle/readme.md

 * isNotDisconnected - Device is not disconnected (Don't call connect or reconnect while connected)
 * isNotConnected - Device isn't connected (Don't call discover or any read/write operations)
 * isDisconnected - Device is disconnected (Don't call disconnect)
+* isBonded - Operation is unsupported.
+(Is the device Android?)

 For example:
 ```javascript